top of page

 Common Mistakes to Avoid

-❌ Using wrong absorbency: Too light causes leaks; too heavy is uncomfortable
+• ❌ Using the wrong absorbency: Too light causes leaks; too heavy is uncomfortable.

 How This Fits Into the Bigger Picture

-Now you know how to choose products.
-Next, understand the key differences between pads and pants: Continence Pads vs Continence Pants: What's the Difference?
+Now that you know how to choose products, it's essential to understand the key differences between pads and pants.
+For more information, check out Continence Pads vs Continence Pants: What's the Difference?.

 Quick FAQs